TF-M Crypto Service design

 Init module

-This module handles the initialisation of the service objects during TF-M boot and provides the infrastructure to service requests when TF-M is built for IPC model.
+This module handles the initialisation of the service objects during TF-M boot and provides the infrastructure to service requests when TF-M is built for IPC or SFN model.
 The dispatching mechanism of IPC requests is based on a look up table of function pointers.
 This design allows for better scalability and support of a higher number of Secure functions with minimal overhead and duplication of code.
+This module is in charge of providing an ID of the caller of each API in the backend, allowing to enforce key ownership policies.

 Alloc module